mhavey/marklogic/uml2es/examples/movies/README.md

 - persons:3
 - roles:12

-...
-If your count is different, it might be because you have two TDE templates.
+...If your count is different, it might be because you have two TDE templates.
 Go back to step 3 and confirm the results.

 5. In Query Console, import XMI2SMovies.xml workspace.
 In each tab, try the query to explore an aspect of the data.